-Tidal inlets are dynamic systems whose geomorphology is determined by complex interactions of tides, waves, and sediment transport.
-Because the tides oscillate in both directions and there is a two-way coupling between the flow and the bed, an assessment of long-term inlet stability is challenging to characterize with just hydrodynamic modeling or even with hydrodynamics coupled with sediment transport modeling.
+Tidal inlets are dynamic systems with geomorphology that is determined by complex interactions of tides, waves, and sediment transport.
+Because the tides oscillate in both directions and there is a two-way coupling between the flow and the bed, an assessment of long-term inlet stability is challenging to characterize only with hydrodynamic modeling or even with hydrodynamics coupled with sediment transport modeling.
 Hence, inlet analyses typically consider applied geomorphology as well.

 One common way to assess the potential for inlet stability is to apply a diagram that arranges different inlet sites by the relative wave power they receive and by their tidal prism.
 This is based on the approach described by Johnson (1973), who compiled data from reference lagoons in California spanning a range of average annual wave power and diurnal tidal prism.
 Based on the groupings of these data, Johnson classified inlets as open, seasonally open, or mostly closed, depending on the relative balance of wave power versus tidal prism.
-Historically, this approach has been used largely at sandy beach sites, but Puget Sound sites have also been added as part of the Puget Sound Nearshore Ecosystem Restoration Project (PSNERP 2011).
 Note that sediment deposition and organic material from emergent wetland plants may reduce the tidal prism over time, depending on the rate relative to sea-level rise.

-Figure 10 shows Johnson's (1973) classification diagram, with additional modifications (Battalio et al. 2007), and data from inlets through sand and gravel beaches, including several Puget Sound sites.
+Figure 11 shows Johnson's (1973) classification diagram, with additional modifications (Battalio et al. 2007), and data from inlets through sand and gravel beaches, including several Puget Sound sites.
 Inlets with high wave power (i.e., greater sediment deposition in the inlet) relative to tidal power (i.e., scouring capability) tend to be closed most of the time and cluster in the upper left portion of the figure.
 Inlets with low wave power relative to tidal power tend to be open and cluster in the lower right portion of the figure.
 Inlets close to the threshold between open and closed may alternate between open and closed as waves and tides experience their natural fluctuations.
 Figure 10 shows the results for the tidal prism of the proposed inlet scenarios and the wave power estimated in the section above.
 Results show that for all the scenarios evaluated, the inlet will likely remain open.